expressjs/discussions/docs/adr/typescript-wg.md

 Similar to the Security WG and Performance WG, we will set up a new repository (expressjs/typescript-wg) along with a corresponding action plan.
 This working group will be empowered to build consensus and make decisions within its scope.
 Its core responsibilities will include:

+- Ensure `express` package types are semantically correct, current with the implementation, and provide a high-quality developer experience
 - Making decisions on TypeScript support within Express-maintained repositories
 - Maintaining up-to-date TypeScript type definitions
 - Enhancing documentation for TypeScript usage across Express packages